theniceboy/pexels-mcp-server/README.md

 ### Photo Tools

-- `searchPhotos`: Search for photos by query, with optional filters for orientation, size, color, page, and results per page.
+- `searchPhotos`: Search for photos by query (use descriptive keywords for relevant results, e.g., 'Thai hotel reception', 'red sports car driving', not just 'hotel' or 'car'; combine with parameters like `orientation`, `size`, and `color` for refined results), with optional filters for orientation, size, color, page, and results per page.
 Returns metadata including photo IDs and URLs.
 - `downloadPhoto`: Fetches a specific photo by its ID.
 Returns a direct download link for the original image, suggested filename, and attribution information.
 The AI client should use its available local tools (like `curl` or PowerShell's `Invoke-WebRequest`) to download the photo using the provided link.
 - `getCuratedPhotos`: Retrieve a curated set of photos from Pexels, optionally paginated.
 - `getPhoto`: Retrieve detailed information about a specific photo by its ID.

 ### Video Tools

-- `searchVideos`: Search for videos by query, with optional filters for orientation, size, page, and results per page.
+- `searchVideos`: Search for videos by query (use descriptive keywords for relevant results, e.g., 'drone footage beach sunset', 'time lapse city traffic', not just 'beach' or 'city'; combine with parameters like `orientation` and `size` for refined results), with optional filters for orientation, size, page, and results per page.
 - `getPopularVideos`: Retrieve a list of popular videos from Pexels, with optional filters for dimensions, duration, page, and results per page.
 - `getVideo`: Retrieve detailed information about a specific video by its ID.
 - `downloadVideo`: Fetches a specific video by its ID and preferred quality (hd/sd).
 Returns a direct download link, suggested filename, and attribution information.
 The AI client should use its available local tools (like `curl` or PowerShell's `Invoke-WebRequest`) to download the video using the provided link.